lkerr/groundfish-MSE/ShinyApp/AboutE.md

-<h1> Demo MSE for New England Groundfish</h1>
+<h1> New England Groundfish Management Strategy Evaluation</h1>
-<p> This tool allows users to explore the performance of candidate harvest control rules in managing New England groundfish.
-It has been developed as an educational tool to highlight aspects of the <strong>Management Strategy Evaluation (MSE)</strong> approach. </p>
+<p> This tool allows users to explore the performance of alternative harvest control rules in managing New England groundfish. </p>

 <h3> Specifications </h3>
 <p> First, the user can specify some of the parameters defining the simulations using the <strong> Specifications </strong>tab.